-'''

-self->Aggregate, Object Reference
+self->Aggregate, Object_Reference

-'''

 where Object_Reference is a reference to the object whose properties you want aggregated into the visualization object.
-See "Property Aggregation" on page 79 for additional details.
+See "Property Aggregation" on page 81 for additional details.

 The IDLitVisualization::Add method includes an AGGREGATE keyword.
 This keyword is simply a shorthand method of aggregating the properties of an object during the call to the Add method, eliminating the need to call the Aggregate method separately.
-The call is the same as the following two calls:
+The call self->Add, Object_Reference, /AGGREGATE is the same as the following two calls: